icopy-site/awesome/docs/awesome/free-for-dev.md

   * [mendix.com](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited number of free sandbox environments supporting 10 users, 100 MB of files and 100 MB database storage each
   * [pythonanywhere.com](https://www.pythonanywhere.com/) — Cloud Python app hosting.
 Beginner account is free, 1 Python web application at your-username.pythonanywhere.com domain, 512 MB private file storage, one MySQL database
   * [configure.it](https://www.configure.it/) — Mobile app development platform, free for 2 projects, limited features but no resource limits
   * [zeit.co/now](https://zeit.co/now) — Managed platform for Node.js, static sites and Docker deployments.
-Limited to 3 concurrent instances, 1 GB storage and 1 GB bandwidth for OSS projects (https://github.com/ripienaar/free-for-dev/blob/master/source files are exposed on a public URL)
+Limited to 3 concurrent instances, 1 GB storage and 1 GB bandwidth for OSS projects (source files are exposed on a public URL)
   * [sandstorm.io](https://sandstorm.io/) — Sandstorm is an open source operating system for personal and private clouds.
 Free plan offers 200 MB storage and 5 grains free
   * [gearhost.com](https://www.gearhost.com/pricing) — Platform for .NET and PHP apps.
 256 MB of RAM for free on a shared server with limited resources
   * [glitch.com](https://glitch.com/) — Free unlimited public/private hosting with features such as code sharing and real-time collaboration